 These new pilots provide caregivers from abroad and their families with a clear, direct pathway to permanent residence.

 “Canada is caring for our caregivers.
 We made a commitment to improve the lives of caregivers and their families who come from around the world to care for our loved ones and with these new pilots, we are doing exactly that,” stated Canada’s Minister of Immigration, Ahmed Hussen, one of three senior government personnel tasked with announcing details of the new caregivers pilots in a blitz of media activity in Scarborough, Winnipeg, and Edmonton Saturday morning.

 How do Canada’s new caregiver programs work?

 Caregivers in Canada: More details on changes

 - The Caring for Children and Caring for People with High Medical Needs programs have expired as of June 18, 2019, and will no longer accept new applications.
 Caregivers who have applied before this date will continue to have their applications processed through to a final decision.

 - Caregivers who have been working toward applying to the soon-to-be-expired pilots can now apply through either the Home Child Care Provider Pilot or the Home Support Worker Pilot.

 - The Interim Pathway for Caregivers closed to new applicants on October 8, 2019.
-This was a short-term pathway for caregivers who came to Canada as temporary foreign workers since 2014 but were unable to qualify for permanent residence through an existing program, will be extended.
-It will re-open on July 8, 2019 and accept applications for three months.
-See below for details.
+This was a short-term pathway for caregivers who came to Canada as temporary foreign workers since 2014 but were unable to qualify for permanent residence through an existing program.

 - The new pilots, Home Child Care Provider and Home Support Worker, will each have a maximum of 2,750 principal applicants, for a total of 5,500 principal applicants per year, plus their immediate family.